j2store/userguide/seblod.md

 3. click on the Article title to view the product.
 ![Step 14](step-14.png)

 4. Now you can add the product to the cart.
-Finally you can see Item added to the Cart .
+Finally you can see Item added to the Cart.
 ![Step 15](step-15.png)